flutterfx/flutterfx_widgets/README.md

-# FlutterFX: A collection of beautiful animated effects build with Flutter
+# FlutterFX: A collection of animated effects build with Flutter

 Multiple Flutter aniamted effects examples with Flutter.